parduino/Femora/docs/technical/index.rst

 Technical Documentation
 ========================

-This section provides detailed technical documentation for all components of the FEMORA software.
+This section provides detailed technical documentation for all components of the Femora software.

 .. toctree::
    :maxdepth: 1